- What kind of Passport and Visa do I require?

 - How do we travel?

 We travel from one location to the next on a comfortable mini-coach with high-backed seats (rarely filled to full capacity so there is plenty of room to spread out).
-The height of the vehicle allows for excellent views over hedgerows, stone walls, etc. Your luggage is stored inside, not on a roofrack, so there is no risk of it getting wet.
-We spend from one to three nights in each area and walk the best parts before moving on to our next stop.
+The height of the vehicle allows for excellent views over hedgerows, stone walls, etc. We spend from one to three nights in each area and walk the best parts before moving on to our next stop.
 When we travel between locations we make plenty of allowances for “comfort” stops and coffee / tea breaks.

 - Where do we stay?

 We stay in a fine selection of very comfortable, quality accommodation: B & B’s, guest houses, farms, country mansions, cottages, country estates, and sometimes castles.
 All rooms are en suite with private bath and/or shower.
-All our accommodations have been carefully selected and are approved by the high standards of the Irish Tourist Board.
 We have chosen locations of outstanding natural beauty, so that you can enjoy the best of Irish rural life and scenery.
 You will enjoy top quality accommodation in small, family run guesthouses and hotels whilst being charmed by the hospitable and friendly hosts.

-Most meals are included in each tour and, believe it or not, dining out in Ireland is an experience to delight even the most refined palate!
-All breakfasts and taken at the accommodations.
-Packed lunches are usually from the local delis and we enjoy these out on the hikes.
+Most meals are included in each tour.
+All breakfasts are taken at the accommodations.
+Packed lunches are usually sourced from the local delis and we enjoy these out on the hikes.
 Evening meals are taken either at the accommodation or in local restaurants.
+Many travellers with Joyce’s Ireland comment on the high quality of the meals and appreciate the fine dining experience.

 - Who travels with Joyce’s Ireland?